UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     [sven@rackham1 ~]$
     ```

+??? question "I have the warning `rsync: [generator] failed to set times on "...": Operation not permitted (1)`.
+Did something go wrong?"

+    No.

+    Here is the full warning:

+    ```text
+    rsync: [generator] failed to set times on "/cfs/klemming/projects/snic/my_project/.": Operation not permitted (1)
+    ```

+    This is a warning, indicating that the target folder on Dardel already exists.
+    You can safely ignore it.

+??? question "I have the warning `rsync error: some files/attrs were not transferred`.
+Did something go wrong?"

+    No.

+    Here is the full warning:

+    ```text
+    rsync error: some files/attrs were not transferred (see previous errors) (code 23) at main.c(1179) [sender=3.1.2]
+    ```

+    This is a warning, indicating that some file **attributes** were not
+    transferred.
+An easy example is the file attribute for who is the
+    file creator: this will differ between UPPMAX and PDC (the organisation that
+    takes care of Dardel) because you have
+    different usernames, for example `svesv` ('Sven Svensson') on UPPMAX
+    and `svensv` on PDC.
+Hence, the file creator will differ between files.

 ### 8. Delete the SSH key

 After the migration, these temporary SSH keys can and should be deleted: